simon-anders/htseq/trunk/doc/count.rst

    is used to identity the counts in the output table.
 The default, suitable for RNA-SEq and Ensembl GTF files, is ``gene_id``.

+.. cmdoption:: -o <samout>, --samout=<samout>
+   write out all SAM alignment records into an output SAM file called <samout>, annotating each line with its assignment to a feature or a special counter
+   (as an optional field with tag 'XF')

 .. cmdoption:: -q, --quiet